ddd-yy/AES_IP_FPGA/readme.md

 ## Project Structure

-AES_IP_FPGA/
-│
+- `AES_IP_FPGA/`
-├── code/ # Stores the project's Verilog code
+  - `code/` _Stores the project's Verilog code_
-│
-├── ipaes/ # Vivado IP project containing the implementation of the AES encryption core │
+  - `ipaes/` _Vivado IP project containing the implementation of the AES encryption core_
-├── system_aes/ # The entire SOC project, integrating the AES IP core and performing system verification │
+  - `system_aes/` _The entire SOC project, integrating the AES IP core and performing system_ verification
-├── testAES.py # Python script for verifying the AES algorithm's encryption results on the software side │
+  - `testAES.py` _Python script for verifying the AES algorithm's encryption results on the_ software side
-└── testEncryption.txt # Contains plaintext and ciphertext information for verification
+  - `testEncryption.txt` _Contains plaintext and ciphertext information for verification_

 ## Main Work